 Two types of storage tank erection methodology have become widely accepted and popular.
 The first one is the Conventional Method of Tank Erection & the other is the Tank Jacking method.
-Both of these tank erection methods are accepted by the API 650 and constructor.
-The selection of tank erection method basically depends on the site location or workshop where we are making these tanks.
+Both of these tank erection methods are accepted by the API 650 and the constructor.
+The selection of the tank erection method basically depends on the site location or workshop where we are making these tanks.

 There is a popular myth that API 650 guides us to adopt the tank erection methodology.
 But that is not true.
 API 650 only guides us in the design, fabrication, welding, hydro testing & inspection of storage tanks.